hypothesis/h/docs/INSTALL.rst

 One option is to containerise these services, although you should investigate for yourself if this is a sensible approach for your environment.

-For example, we choose to run ElasticSearch, nsqd, and Redis in containers.
+For example, we choose to run Elasticsearch, nsqd, and Redis in containers.
 We also use an `ambassador container`_ to point to our mailserver::

     $ docker run -d --name elasticsearch nickstenning/elasticsearch-icu